This post contains affiliate links.

 Difficulty: Moderate.
 The last 45 minutes of the hike to the Blue Eye are mostly uphill.

-I’m a pretty average hiker so you can decide for yourself if you think your pace will be faster, slower or just the same as this one.
+I’m a pretty average hiker so you can decide for yourself if you think your pace will be faster, slower, or just the same as this one.

-7:45 am – leave the guesthouse
+- 7:45 am – Leave our guesthouse in Theth

-9:15 am – arrive at the bridge/town of Nderlysaj
+- 9:15 am – Arrive at the bridge/town of Nderlysaj

-10:30 am – arrive at the Blue Eye
+- 10:30 am – Arrive at the Blue Eye

-11:30 am – leave the Blue Eye
+- 11:30 am – Leave the Blue Eye

-- 2:45 pm – return to the guesthouse
+- 2:45 pm – Return to our guesthouse

-How to Hike to the Blue Eye of Theth
+How to Hike to the Blue Eye of Theth (in 5 Easy Steps)

 First things first: if you’re starting from Theth, the other blog posts with directions on how to hike to the Blue Eye won’t be any help if they start with driving to the town of Nderlysaj.

 There are two ways to hike to the Blue Eye in Theth.
 You can start on the left side of the river (the side that the entire town of Theth is on) or follow the road on the right side of the river.

-We stayed in town at Guesthouse Pashko, so we hiked to the Blue Eye on the left side.
+We stayed in town at Guesthouse Pashko in Theth so we hiked to the Blue Eye on the left side.

-Second, the town of Theth is spread out really far along the river, but there’s only one bridge (located by the tourism office).
+Second, the town of Theth is spread out really far along the river, but there’s only one bridge (located by the Theth Tourism Office).
 If you’re not staying by this bridge, you will have to walk up to a mile out of your way just to cross over to the town side when you return, and then retrace your steps all the way back to your guesthouse… not ideal!